cmangachena/CS50-class-code/memes.md

 ## Debrief

 a.
-TODO
+Google

 b.
-TODO minutes
+20 minutes